oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/invocation_interfaces/README.md

 The sample demonstrates the differences between streaming interfaces that use a ready/valid handshake and register-mapped interfaces that exist in the control/status register (CSR) of the kernel.

-Use register map and streaming interface annotations to specify how the kernel invocation handshaking is performed, as well as how the kernel argument data is passed in to the kernel.
+Use the `get` kernel properties method to specify how the kernel invocation handshaking is performed and `annotated_arg` to specify how the kernel argument data is passed in to the kernel.

 ## Prerequisites